Peehee-Development/Vanced-Manager/README.md

 The purpose of this is to update [Youtube Vanced](https://vancedapp.com/), YouTube Music Vanced, and Vanced MicroG on your Android phone / tablet.

+Allows you to install / update vanced apps on Xiaomi phone without the need to disable MIUI Optimizations.

 In order for this to work, you'll first need to enable USB debugging.

 ### How to enable USB debugging: